Decision Fatigue: 5 Powerful Ways to Overcome Mental Overload and Boost Productivity

 1. Making Routines Simpler

-Numerous accomplished people, such as Facebook CEO Mark Zuckerberg and former President Barack Obama, are renowned for keeping their dress selections simple in order to minimize decision fatigue.
-They avoid making meaningless choices and save their mental energy for important ones.
+Many high achievers, including the CEO of Facebook Mark Zuckerberg and former President Barack Obama, are known for reducing their wardrobes to avoid decision fatigue.
+They do not make meaningless choices, conserving their mental energy for the important ones!

 2. Automating Small Decisions